Montclar

 The Bassa

-It is a very unique and distinctive element of Montclar.
-It is a circular surface closed by a wall of about two metres in height, except for the opening of the access stairs that leads to the town square.
-The vegetation that has grown around it makes this place a cool and very pleasant space in the hottest months.
-In the past, the pool was filled with rainwater and from the Font del Rector.
-When the Feria de Reyes was held in the town square instead of the Pla de les Alzines, the pool was used as a drinking trough for the livestock that was sold at the fair.
+It is a very unique feature that distinguishes Montclar.
+It is a circular surface enclosed by a wall about two meters high, except for the opening of the access stairs that leads to the town square.
+The vegetation that has grown around it makes this place a cool and very pleasant space in the warmer months.
+In the past, the pond was filled with rainwater and the Font del Rector.
+When the Three Kings' Fair was held in the town square instead of the Pla de les Alzines, the pond was used as a drinking trough for the livestock sold at the fair.

-Located at one end of the town square, the Font consists of a tap and a stone trough.
+Located at one end of the town square, the fountain consists of a tap and a stone trough.
 It is attached to the wall of the water tank, where the water was stored.
-The fountain, built with masonry and brick corners and covered by a dome, follows the style of other buildings in the municipality.
-The tank was filled with water from the Font dels Racons, close to the town (at the foot of the road that leads to Espunyola ) and was used to irrigate the parish priest's gardens, right next to the church.
+The fountain, built with masonry and brick cornerstones and covered by a dome, follows the style of other buildings in the municipality.
+The tank was filled with water from the Font dels Racons, close to the town (at the foot of the road leading to Espunyola ), and was used to irrigate the parish priest's vegetable gardens, right next to the church.

-The first mentions of the church of Santa Cruz de Montclar date back to the 10th century, at the consecration ceremony of the monastery of Sant Llorenç, near Bagà.
-Most likely, it was the church of the now-disappeared Montclar Castle, dating from the 13th century.
+The first mentions of the church of Santa Cruz de Montclar date back to the 10th century, in the consecration ceremony of the monastery of Sant Llorenç, near Bagà.
+Most likely, it was the church of the now-vanished Montclar Castle, dating from the 13th century.

 The Castle

-It was the manor house that flanked the entrance to the village.
-It was a reconquest castle that took advantage of its elevation to guard and protect the population.
+It was the stately home that flanked the entrance to the town.
+It was a reconquest castle that took advantage of its elevation to act as a lookout and protect the population.
 During the 14th and 15th centuries, the castle passed through different noble owners, lords, knights and even kings, such as James II or Alfonso the Magnanimous.
-Later, a house was built and, after the War of Succession, the owners at that time, the Parcerissa, were forced to demolish its defensive parts.
-Currently, only underground elements are preserved in the Cal Sastret house, which was built on the site where the 16th century Montclar Castle was located, there the royal administrative and financial power was delegated to the town.
+Later, a house was built and, after the War of Succession, the then owners, the Parcerissa, were forced to demolish its defensive parts.
+Currently, only underground elements remain in the house of Cal Sastret, which was built on the site of the 16th-century Montclar Castle, there the royal administrative and financial power was delegated to the town.

-The Portalet was the old confluence of the two royal roads that passed through the centre of Montclar; the one from Berga to Solsona and the one from Berga to Cardona.
-Here the roads from the regions of Berguedà, Solsonès, Bages and Osona met.
-Today we find a new portal, with semicircular arches from the sixties of the twentieth century, previously there was only a passage under the house.
+El Portalet was once the confluence of the two royal roads that ran through the center of Montclar: the one from Berga to Solsona and the one from Berga to Cardona.
+Here, the roads from the regions of Berguedà, Solsonès, Bages, and Osona met.
+Currently, we find a new portal, with semicircular arches from the 1960s; previously, only a passageway could be found underneath the house.

 The Cemetery

-Of medieval origin, although it was very likely to have extended around the church, the Montclar cemetery consists of an enclosure with the Cruz del Pedró in the centre (18th-19th centuries).
-Here the land was blessed and prayers were said between the festivals of the Holy Cross of May and that of September, asking for the protection of the crops.
-We can also find a fence that corresponds to the custom of separating cemeteries from urban centres at the end of the 19th century and beginning of the 20th century and the iron access gate, where the peculiar phrase "Today I, tomorrow you" 1912 can be read.
+Of medieval origin, although it most likely extended around the church at that time, the Montclar cemetery consists of an enclosure with the Cruz del Pedró (Cross of Pedró) in the center (18th-19th centuries).
+The area was blessed here and prayers were said between the May and September festivals of the Santa Cruz, asking for the protection of the crops.
+We can also find a fence that corresponds to the custom of separating cemeteries from urban centers in the late 19th and early 20th centuries, and the iron access gate, where the peculiar phrase "Today I, tomorrow you" (1912) can be read.

 The Rectory

-The rectory stands in front of the town square.
-It is a three-storey building from the late 17th century.
-Its façade has a balcony that forms an exit overlooking the square and another that forms a porch on the ground floor with four semicircular arched openings.
-There is an octagonal stone well there.
+The rectory stands overlooking the town square.
+It is a late 17th-century building with three floors.
+A balcony juts out from its façade, providing an exit overlooking the square, and another balcony forms a porch on the ground floor with four semicircular arched openings.
+There is an octagonal stone well.

 What to do